mlhartme/stool/client/documentation.md

 #### DESCRIPTION

-Prints client version info.
-Use the global `-v` global option to get additional diagnostic info.
+Prints client version and, if there's a current context, the server version.

 [//]: # (include globalOptions.md)